George Kerferd: Early life and education

-Kerferd was born in Liverpool, the son of G. B. Kerferd, a merchant (or Joseph Kerferd, a bookkeeper, and his wife Rachel, née Blundell) Kerferd was educated at the Collegiate Institute, Liverpool, with intentions of studying law; however circumstances led him to enter his father's business.
+Kerferd was educated at the Collegiate Institute in Liverpool, with the intention of studying law; however, circumstances led him to enter his father's business.

+Career

 Kerferd emigrated to Victoria in 1853 with plans to open a branch of the family business, but this did not eventuate.
 After trying his luck as a gold miner at Bendigo, he settled in Beechworth and became a brewer and wine merchant.
 He was mayor of Beechworth 1863-64 and three other occasions.
-In 1853 he married Ann Martindale, with whom he had ten children.
-Kerferd was admitted to the Melbourne bar in 1867 but did not practise as a lawyer.

 Kerferd was elected to the Legislative Assembly for the Ovens in November 1864, and represented the area continuously until February 1886.

-He began studying law in 1864 and was Minister for Mines and Vice-President of the Board of Land and Works in the government of James McCulloch 1868, and Solicitor-General 1872–1874, and Attorney-General in 1874 in the government of James Francis.
+He began studying law in 1864 and was Minister of Mines and Vice-President of the Board of Land and Works in the government of James McCulloch 1868, and Solicitor-General 1872–1874, and Attorney-General in 1874 in the government of James Francis.
 When the Francis government was defeated in July 1874, Kerferd succeeded him at the head of a new conservative ministry.

 Kerferd's Treasurer, James Service, was, like most colonial conservatives, a convinced free trader, and the government's 1875 budget proposed repealing the tariffs imposed by Charles Gavan Duffy's liberal government, and replacing the lost revenue with a land tax and a tax on beer and spirits.
 But this offended both the landowners and the business community, and Kerferd's government was defeated in August 1875.

 Kerferd was again appointed as Attorney-General in later conservative governments (1875–1877, 1880 and 1883–86, in the Service government).
 In 1883 Kerferd was a Victorian representative to the federal convention.
 In 1886, he quit politics and on 1 January 1886 was appointed to the Supreme Court of Victoria.
 The appointment was not without controversy as several barristers had served longer in the legal profession, but Kerferd had eight years as attorney-general.
 There was general agreement that Kerferd filled his role as judge with great ability.
+Kerferd served as a judge until his death.

+Personal life

+In 1853 he married Ann Martindale, with whom he had ten children.

+Death and legacy

-Kerferd served as a judge until his death in 1889 while on a holiday at Sorrento, Victoria.
+Kerford died in 1889 while on a holiday at Sorrento, Victoria.

-Kerferd Road in Albert Park is named after him.

-Kerferd Road, later Avenue, in Sorrento is also named after him.
+Kerferd Road in Albert Park is named after him, as is Kerferd Road, later Avenue, in Sorrento.

+The Kerford Oration has been held in Beechworth each year since 2003, the 150th anniversary of the naming of Beechworth.
+It is a free community event, sponsored by Indigo Shire, La Trobe University, and commercial sponsors.